CarstenHoyer/carstenhoyer-netlify-cms/src/pages/blog/2018-11-17-plotter-art.md

 ---
 ![Plotter](/img/plotter.png)

 I use a CNC cutter as a plotter machine, as an alternative to an Axidraw or an actual old school plotter.
+It is slower and much more complicated, but I think eventually I will be able to make it do more than the other machines.